 Greetings And Salutations Inventors, Tinkerers, ToyMakers And The Greatly Curious!

 Come out for a discussion of inventions, ideas, design concepts, brainstorms, visions, braindrizzles, sudden inspirations and interactive realizations.
-We may get into some discussion of patents, trademarks and the USPTO!
+We may get into some discussion of patents, trademarks and maybe some wow-I-could-of-thought-of-that's!
 The night will include talking about getting prototypes made, finding sources for materials, comparing manufacturing processes, finding manufacturers, searching for helps and so on.
 You could receive some coaching on what to share and what not to tell about your invention, and why.
 Every month is different!
 Sometimes an inventor brings something to show or demonstrate.
 We usually do a brainstorming session to develop one good idea towards being a new product design.
 But sometimes we can't come up with even one good idea.
-We have two-and-a-half patent lawyers that vist us sometimes.
+We have two-and-a-half patent lawyers that visit us sometimes.
 All are welcome!
-We even allow engineers if they promise to behave.
+You don't need an invention or a patent or nothing.
+Not even an idea.
+All come!
+Note to any engineers--you can come if you promise to behave yourself.

-A little history--We've really bounced around location-wise, originally meeting at the Ground Floor Entrepreneur Center of Chicago on North Avenue.
-They're now gone or defunct, but the building is still there and the guy that started is still around and about.
+We've really bounced around location-wise, originally meeting at the Ground Floor Entrepreneur Center of Chicago on North Avenue.
+They're now gone/defunct, but the building is still there and the guy that started is still around abd about.
 What a character!
 But i digress.
 Then Border's Books for a while.
-The a patent law firm on north LaSalle until our sponsor there got a job in Wash, DC.
+The a patent law firm on north LaSalle until our sponsor there got a job at the USPTO.
 Then another attorney's conference room on south Jefferson.

-But for going on to a year now it looks like we've settled into a new permanent home.
-On the third Wednesday of every month we're at the Independence Tap, a tavern, one of my favorite watering holes.
+But now it looks like we've settled into a new permanent home.
+We're going to be at the Independence Tap, a tavern, one of my favorite watering holes.
 Proprietor and bartender is my freind George.
 We'll be in their back room.
 Full bar but a lttle limited on the bar food.
 Noisy but a good atmospere.
-Less than 30 minutes north of downtown by car, and near the Blue Line, walking distance.
+It's under 30 minutes north of downtown by car, and near the Blue Line, walking distance.

 Blue Line to Irving/Pulaski, walk northwest on the platform, descend to the sidewalk, turn right, walk east past the Walgreens, and cross both streets to the Mobil station.
 Continue east past the Mobil to Harding Street and be welcomed into the Independence Tap.
 Total hike is 1/4 mile.